eclipse/packages/charts/hono/README.md

 helm install --dependency-update -n hono eclipse-hono eclipse-iot/hono
 ```

-#### Using File based Storage
+#### Using an Embedded Cache

-This will let the Command Router service component use an embedded cache with file-based persistence for the command
+This will let the Command Router service component use an embedded cache for the command routing data.
+All data is kept
-routing data.
-A persistent volume is required in the Kubernetes cluster for this purpose.
+in-memory only and will therefore be lost after restarting the Command Router service.

 **NB** With this configuration, only one Command Router service component instance can be used.
 For a storage
 configuration suitable for production, with the possibility to use multiple instances, use the data grid configuration